Jortuk/FinalProject/README.md

 08/07/20 | 8.48 |  2 t2.micro, RDS and 2 t2.medium |
 09/07/20 | 9.91 | 2 t2.medium, 2 t2.micro, 2 t2.small RDS |

 For this project we had a budget of £20.
 Initially we tried to stay within the free tier usage that AWS offers, however the apps required a higher memory and CPU usage than what the free tier instances offered.
 We gradually increased the size of the instances which in turn incurred a higher cost.
 In addition, the EKS also increased the charges, after not being sucessful with Kubernetes we decided not to use this service.
+In order to track our spends, we set up a billing alert to notify the account owner's email when 80% of the budget was reached.

 # Security
 ## IAM